UltraEngine/Documentation/CPP_Random.md

 # Random #

-This function returns a random value within the specified range.
+This function returns a psuedorandom value within the specified range.
 If no range is specified, the result will be between 0 and 1.

 ## Syntax ##